Serious Sam: The First Encounter: Late development and release

 In June 2000, Croteam opened a competition for fans to submit and vote on possible catchphrases for Sam, with the top ten to be included in the game.
 Several thousand submissions were made by July, and some people sent in recordings of their lines.
 Among the latter was John Dick, who at the time was doing voice work and performing as a disc jockey for a radio station in South Texas.
 Inspired by Jon St. John's work as Duke Nukem on Duke Nukem 3D, Dick wanted to get into voice acting, and he had learned of Serious Sam just after Wolpaw's interview.
-He sent Croteam a fan letter, expressing his interest to voice the game's lead character, and later handed in a voice sample.
-His performance stood out to Croteam, and Mravunac said he experienced goose bumps.
+He sent Croteam a fan letter, expressing his interest in voicing the game's lead character, and later handed in a voice sample.
+His performance stood out to Croteam, and Mravunac said he experienced goosebumps.
 They signed Dick onto the project, making up most of his voice lines as the development progressed, and Mravunac pitch-shifted his voice down slightly to better suit the character.
 Dick eventually had the Serious Sam bomb logo tattooed on his shoulder.
 He said that "I'm a part of Sam so I decided to make Sam a part of me."
 Since he used tattoos to signify periods of change in his life, Serious Sam represented the beginning of his career in video games.